Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Acknowledgments

 \section{Acknowledgments}

-One of us (V.B.) is indebted to Marc Vanderhaeghen for insightful discussions on pion form factors.
+One of us (V.B.) is indebted to Marc Vanderhaeghen for insightful discussions on pion form factors and to Gabriel L\'opez Castro for explaining the aspects of the current analysis of $a_\mu$ based on $\tau$-decays.
 We thank Martin Hoferichter for pointing out the potential implications for the $\tau$ decays.
 We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) through the research unit FOR 5327 “Photon-photon interactions in the Standard Model and beyond” (grant 458854507), and through the Cluster of Excellence “Precision Physics, Fundamental Interactions and Structure of Matter” (PRISMA+ EXC 2118/1) funded under the German Excellence Strategy (project ID 39083149).
 The work of V.B. was partially supported by the Excellence Initiative of Aix-Marseille University – A$^\ast$Midex, a French ``Investissements d’Avenir" program, under grant AMX-22-RE-AB-052 and from the French National Research Agency under contract ANR-22-CE31-0011.
 Feynman diagrams were drawn using JaxoDraw \cite{Binosi:2008ig}.